White House transcript released: Memo shows Trump prodded Ukraine to probe Biden

-WASHINGTON -- President Donald Trump repeatedly pushed Ukraine's president to "look into" Democratic rival Joe Biden, according to a rough transcript of a summer phone call that is now at the center of Democrats' impeachment probe into Trump.

-Trump urged Ukrainian President Volodymyr Zelenskiy to work with Attorney General William Barr and Rudy Giuliani, Trump's personal lawyer.
-At one point in the conversation, Trump said: "I would like for you to do us a favor."
+Trump repeatedly urged Ukrainian President Volodymyr Zelenskiy to work with U.S. Attorney General William Barr and with Rudy Giuliani, Trump's personal lawyer.
+At one point in the conversation, Trump said, "I would like for you to do us a favor."

 The president's words set the parameters for the debate to come - just the fourth impeachment investigation of an American president in the nation's history.
-The initial response highlighted the deep divide between the two parties: Democrats said the call amounted to a "shake down" of a foreign leader, while Trump - backed by the vast majority of Republicans - dismissed it as a "nothing call."
+The initial response highlighted the deep divide between the two parties: Democrats said the phone call amounted to a "shakedown" of a foreign leader, while Trump - backed by the vast majority of Republicans - dismissed it as a "nothing call."

 RELATED: What is an impeachment inquiry?
 A look at the impeachment process

-The call is one part of a whistleblower complaint on the president's activities, though the administration has blocked Congress from getting other details of the report, citing presidential privilege.
-Negotiations were underway to release the complaint publicly as soon as this week.
+The call is one part of a federal whistleblower complaint about the president's activities.
+After being stymied by the administration, lawmakers on the House and Senate intelligence committees got their first look at the complaint on Wednesday.
+Congress is also seeking an in-person interview with the whistleblower, who remains anonymous.

-Trump spent Wednesday meeting with world leaders at the United Nations, a remarkable split screen even for the turbulence of the Trump era.
+Trump spent the day meeting with world leaders at the United Nations, a remarkable TV split screen even for the turbulence of the Trump era.
 On his schedule: a meeting with Zelenskiy.

 In light-hearted appearance before reporters, Zelenskiy said he didn't want to get involved in American election, but added: "Nobody pushed me."
 Trump chimed in: "In other words, no pressure."